-Between Mamaia, Constanta and Vadu I saw plenty, there are many more photos than this but i thought i’d just give a range.
-Some individuals were incredible, some were abit up and down in terms of looks but but all show how variable they can be.
+Between Mamaia, Constanta and Vadu I saw plenty, Some individuals were incredible, some were abit up and down in terms of looks but but all show how variable they can be.
 The most constant features were expression, finer fringing to scapulars and coverts, finely patterned greater coverts (with a few execptions) nice dark thumbnail tertials and lightly barred or pure white axilleries, even on most of the darker birds, scroll down and enjoy.

 Above, juvenile Yellow-Legged Gull, ringed at Constanta harbour. these birds were generally alot darker with more broad notching to the greater coverts and broader fringing to scapulars etc.